limbusdev/limbusdev.github.io/android_guideline.md

 and this means they give away their time and hard work for free.
 Pleaser consider at least 1, 2 or even 5€ to them.
 Of course more is better.

-Many of the apps in the curated list are from the **SimpleMobileTools** app suite.
-Please donate some money at the [SimpleMobileTools](https://www.simplemobiletools.com/) website if you plan to use the pro features.
+Many of the apps in the curated list are from the **Fossify** app suite.
+Please donate some money at the [Fossify](https://github.com/FossifyOrg) website if you plan to use the pro features.
 You can get the pro features for free on F-Droid.
 But it's just fair to donate some € if you can afford it (and I think everyone can).